Seletar Aerospace Park

 If you’re looking for a private picnic spot to spend some time with your boo, take a walk down the road from The Summerhouse cafe to discover a secret space right in front of the parked planes in Seletar Airport.

 As you make your way down, you’ll find a whole stretch of smaller, unoccupied colonial houses that have given way to slight wear and tear with age, giving them a particularly eerie vibe no matter the time of day.
+Do note that the bungalows cannot be accessed by the public, so just admire them from afar.

 Another quiet spot that has been gaining popularity is Hyde Park Gate Garden, which is especially tranquil at night.